Convert - FHIR (R4) to OMOP

 Domains and Data Tables

 OMOP requires that certain domains go into specific data tables, which may differ from their original FHIR resource.
-For example, a FHIR Procedure may be placed into the OMOP MEASUREMENT
+For example, a FHIR Procedure may be placed into the OMOP MEASUREMENT table rather than the PROCEDURE_OCCURRENCE table.

 Example